-Townsend School of Music is nationally recognized for its artist faculty, award-winning students, wide range of performance ensembles, and state-of-the-art facilities.
-Townsend offers a thorough and rigorous curriculum, providing a conservatory-quality music education within a university environment.
+MACON - Mercer's Townsend School of Music is nationally recognized for its artist faculty, award-winning students, wide range of performance ensembles, and state-of-the-art facilities.
+The School of Music offers a thorough and rigorous curriculum, providing a conservatory-quality music education within a university environment.
 Students benefit from small class sizes and individual instruction from faculty who regularly perform on campus and at major national and international venues.
-Specialized music programs include the Robert McDuffie Center for Strings and the Townsend-McAfee Institute for Graduate Church Music Studies.
+Specialized music programs include the Robert McDuffie Center for Strings and the Townsend-McAfee Institute for Graduate Church Music.